S3-working-group/s3-practical-guide/docs/organizational-structure.md

 ---

-Organizational structure is the actual arrangement of <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">domains</a> and their connections.
+Organizational structure is the actual arrangement of <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of responsibility and authority within an organization.">domains</a> and their connections.
 It reflects where power to influence is located, and the channels through which information and influence flow.

 Continuously evolve your organization's structure to: